 This should be another no-brainer, but whether you’re choosing a family doctor or a pediatrician, you want someone with the qualities that will make for a good fit when caring for your child.

 Privacy laws in the United States mean that honesty and discretion should go without saying, but will the provider be able to empathize with what your child is feeling?
 Can they relate to kids?
 Do they seem approachable?
 These are all things you’ll need to try to suss out at your interview appointment.
 Listen to your gut feeling at each one of these appointments; if something rubs you the wrong way, for whatever reason, that practice is NOT the right one for your family.

 Any medical provider should be a good listener, and never too rushed to answer your (or your child’s) questions.
 They should also be able to communicate with your child directly, seem friendly and approachable, and be able to put your child at ease.
-For more ideas of things to look for, check out this list of personality traits of a pediatrician.

 7. Does your child like them?

 If you’re relocating and choosing a practice for kids who are no longer in utero, then your kids should have a say in who’s the right doctor for them.
 The older the child, the more you should take their vote into consideration.

 Because my father was an old-fashioned country doctor, he and his partner-of-the-moment took care of me until I was 13, when my dad retired.
 After that, my 12-year-old brother and I needed our own pediatrician for the first time in our lives.
 The guy we chose, the moment we saw him, wore blue jeans around the office.
 This was the total opposite of our father (a suit-and-tie, old-school kind of guy) – but we figured that a doctor who wore blue jeans to work could relate to teenagers, and talk straight to us.
 (We were absolutely right.)